Abibubble/milestone2-harry-potter-quiz/README.md

     * I added an if (counter = "") statement to end the timer function if counter was updated to "", which it is in the endQuiz() function.
     * This didn't fix the issue for some reason.

-7. The questions aren't populating into the question and answer boxes on the quiz page.
+7. Timer isn't stopping when you click the navigation links.
-    * I checked my code and my previous commits, but found nothing that would have changed it.
+    * I tried to update counter to blank in the navigation functions, but that just cause it to bring up the score page as well as home page.

 ### Known Bugs
 * Number 4